rongi/kotlin-blog/_drafts/2017-07-27-error-handling-in-rxjava.markdown

 It's similar to what we used to do with `AssyncTasks` and looks pretty much like a try-catch block.

 There is one big problem with this though.
 Say there is a programming error inside `userProvider.getUsers()` observable that leads to `NullPointerException` or something like this.
-This error will be handled as an expected one: an error message will be shown and app will not crash.
-It'll be super convenient here though to see the crash right away so we can detect and fix problem on the spot.
+It'll be super convenient here if app crash right away, so we can detect and fix the problem on the spot.
+But there will be no crash, the error will be handled as an expected one: an error message will be shown, or in some other graceful way.

 Even worse is that there wouldn't be any crash in the unit tests.
 The tests will just fail with mysterious unexpected behavior.
-You'll have to spend time on investigating this instead of seeing the reason right away in the call stack.
-Crashing is super convenient here.
+You'll have to spend time on debugging this instead of seeing the reason right away in a nice call stack.

 ## Crashing on RuntimeExceptions

-Ok, how about this then:
+So, if we want it to crash why don't just throw inside `onError` consumer if the exception is an instance of `RuntimeException`.
+Like this:

 ```kotlin
   userProvider.getUsers().subscribe(